Jump-Comedy/jump-comedy-docs/docs/service-fees.md

 # Fees

-Please read this document carefully and if you have questions, please email info@mycomedytickets.com:
+Please email info@mycomedytickets.com if you have any questions about the below.

 ## Ticket Service Fees